 To have Joan and Mandy, and our family and friends, share in that remarkable moment at the National Museum of Racing and seeing the look of pride on their faces is what made it such a special occasion.

-As I get older and think back to reading “The Thorn Birds,” and how that changed my life.
-I can’t think of beautiful Meggie without thinking of the Irish song, “Maggie,” and the words that tug at my heart every time I hear it.
+As I get older and think back to reading “The Thorn Birds,” and how that changed my life I can’t think of beautiful Meggie without thinking of the Irish song, “Maggie,” and the words that tug at my heart every time I hear it.
+We are in our seventies now and married over 40 years and only the spirit and passion of my writing can shroud what I see in the mirror.
+But the beauty of youth still emanates from Joan as it did the first time I laid eyes on the vision that would encompass my life.
+As so profoundly stated in "Maggie:"

 “They say that I'm feeble with age Maggie